Michele Fornasier: Early career

 Born in Vittorio Veneto, Fornasier joined Fiorentina in 2007, but moved to England two years later, signing with Manchester United.
 Shortly after, Fiorentina filed a formal complaint to FIFA about the transfer.
-However, no action was taken by FIFA after Fiorentina failed to supply evidences for the case.
+However, no action was taken by FIFA after Fiorentina failed to supply evidence for the case.

 Manchester United

-When playing for United, Fornasier lifted up the 2010–11 FA Youth Cup and appeared with the Under-21 squad; he also appeared in the Dallas Cup twice (2012 and 2013) He left the club in June 2013 after making no first-team appearances.
+When playing for United, Fornasier lifted the 2010–11 FA Youth Cup and appeared with the Under-21 squad; he also appeared in the Dallas Cup twice (2012 and 2013) He left the club in June 2013 after making no first-team appearances.

 Sampdoria

 On 2 July 2013, Fornasier signed with U.C.
 Sampdoria.
 He made his professional debut on 5 December, starting in a 4–1 home win over Verona.

 On 9 February 2014, Fornasier made his Serie A debut, starting in a 1–0 win over Cagliari.
 Fornasier ended the season with 10 appearances.